-Applicants who do not attend two scheduled appointments for voucher pick-up without DHA approval will be denied assistance.
-Participants who are subject to a required move and fail to attend two scheduled appointments will be terminated from the program.
+Applicants who do not attend two scheduled briefing appointments without DHA approval will be denied assistance.
+Participants who are subject to a required move and fail to attend two scheduled briefing appointments will be terminated from the program.
+DHA will make reasonable accommodations to ensure the briefing is accessible to individuals with disabilities and will provide information in alternative formats and languages as needed.
+DHA will document that the family has received and understands the briefing information.